upkie/palimpsest/README.md

 std::cout << world_bis << std::endl;
 ```

-While single-shot writing to files can be useful, dictionaries can be more generally [serialized to bytes](#serialization-to-bytes) for transmission over *e.g.* a TCP connection, shared memory mapping, transcontinental telegraph line, etc.
+While one-time writing to files can be useful, dictionaries can be more generally [serialized to bytes](#serialization-to-bytes) for transmission over your preferred medium, be it a TCP connection, shared memory mapping, transcontinental telegraph line, etc.

 ## Features and non-features